 - In the two NG+ missions for Shin Megami Tensei: Strange Journey the Angel Metatron reveals that both him and the Demiurge are pieces of God.
 Who was broken into pieces by the Mother Goddesses of Old after losing his love for humans and humanity losing faith in him.
 Depending on your choice you can let him be sealed again or let him go.
 Just don't let him be free unless you're law aligned.

 - In Shin Megami Tensei IV, Minako's collecting several demon souls - Astaroth's, Mother Harlot's, and Asherah's.
 The common point?
-They were all born from the mother goddess Ishtar, and by consuming their souls and a Red Pill, sacrificing her body, mind and soul, she hopes to summon Ishtar to grant new fertility to Tokyo.
-She succeeds, and the revived Ishtar even implies there's still a piece of Minako within.
+They were all born from the now-dead mother goddess Ishtar, and by consuming their souls and a Red Pill, sacrificing her body, mind and soul, she hopes to revive and summon Ishtar to grant new fertility to Tokyo.
+She succeeds, and the resurrected Ishtar even implies there's still a piece of Minako within.

 - In the Warlords and Warlords Battlecry series, Lord Sartek, god of the minotaurs, was betrayed, murdered, and dismembered into hundreds of little pieces by fellow Horseman Lord Bane.
 Minotaurs like to collect bits of Sartek with the eventual goal of putting him back together again.
 In WBC 2 and 3, the Skull of Sartek is the minotaur titan.
 In the WBC 3 campaign, collecting the five fingers of the Hand of Sartek earns you the allegiance of the minotaurs and a bonus to your hero's combat power.
 And finally, in Puzzle Quest, they put him back together, and his first act is to return the favor to Bane and give each chunk to a different civilization.